jbush001/NyuziToolchain/README.md

 **Upgrading 'flex' using the package manager may cause build errors.
 I would recommend using the system supplied version.**

 ## Building on Windows

-I have not tested this on Windows.
+I have not tested this natively on Windows.
 Many of the libraries are already cross platform, so it should theoretically be possible.

 ## Other Notes